EnglishSid/DataFellowship/Feb2021/webinars/RemoteCollaboration/readme.md

 Let's go cards - https://www.letsgo.so/cards

 ### "remote working" & "remote working in a global pandemic" are 2 very different things

-there are 5 key things for a remote team.
+There are 5 key things for a remote team.

 1. **belief** : Why is this worth committing to?
 2. **care**